jrzaurin/neural_cf/README.md

 Top: *Hit Ratio* (HR) and *Normalized Discounted Cumulative Gain* (NDCG) at k=10 for both the GMF and MLP models vs the number of embeddings.
-Bottom: training time for the MLP model per number of embeddings.
+Bottom: training time for the GMF and MLP models per batch size and number of embeddings respectively.

 For more details, go to `results_summary.ipynb`